meatball133/crystal/exercises/concept/wellingtons-weather-station/.docs/instructions.md

 In the old system, the calculations were performed manually.
 In the new system, they will be automated.
 The calculations include converting the temperature from Celsius to Fahrenheit, and finding the average temperature.
-The new system has sensors to record temperature data in degrees Celsius.
+The new system has sensors to record temperature data in Celsius.

 The Wellington weather station wants you to help them with the new system.